theolivenbaum/resin/README.md

 ## Natural and scoped querying

+To

-Find documents with title "Rambo" or "First Blood" but only if the genre isn't "books", will be parsed into
+	find documents (with title) Rambo or First Blood but only if the genre isn't "books"

+you can use natural language or structured:

 	+(title:rambo title:first blood) -(genre:books)

-## Create your own collection and then query it.
+## Create your own collection/endpoint

-You may host one of these servers yourself, privately or publicly.
-Or you can use [this free search cloud](https://didyougogo.com).
+To create models from your data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).

 ### POST a JSON document to the WRITE endpoint